b12io/reading-group/lstm-rnn.md

 # Things that went unanswered
 * What's the best way to learn about how training/forward/backpropagation works?
+* In an RNN, it seems like you can either add more hidden state to one layer or add another layer.
+How do you decide which to do?
+In the code linked below, it seems like large networks have around 3 layers and 700 units per layer.
+What does hyperparameter search look like in this world?

 # Questions for B12 to ponder
 * How can we use this to classify text/imagery?